goauthentik/authentik/website/blog/2023-10-05-SCIMs-many-deviations/item.md

 ---
-title: We need to talk about SCIM: More deviation than standard
+title: "We need to talk about SCIM: More deviation than standard"
 description: "SCIM’s many deviations, undocumented edge cases, and lack of official test coverage make it an especially complex protocol to implement."
 slug: 2023-10-05-SCIMs-many-deviations
 authors: